oanaprf/some-js-basics/index.md

 ### Rest parameter

 As promised, here is a short overview of the **rest parameter**, another ES6 feature.
 This one was introduced more for allowing an indefinite number of parameters for functions, but, as you've seen, it can be very useful in some other cases as well.

-It's syntax is simple: three dots followed by a variable name(any name you want).
+Its syntax is simple: three dots followed by a variable name(any name you want).

 *Example*
 ```javascript